erickaakcire/751-Fall20/README.md

 # Working with twarc data

-Pull this repository to your local machine

-In the terminal/console, navigate to your local folder 751-Fall20 then
+Clone this repository to your local machine.
+In terminal/console wherever you want the 751-Fall20 folder to be located:

-`git pull`
+`git clone [paste the url your copied from the code button above]`

 Put the twarc jsonl file you downloaded into the main 751-Fall20 folder on your computer.